 HSBC doesn’t offer guarantor mortgages.
 However, they may still be worth looking into if you’re looking at ways to purchase your first property.

 You can also purchase a property with another person.
 This could be a partner, a friend or anyone else you trust.
 You’ll need to look into all aspects of this option to make sure it's right for you and the person you’re buying with.
 A mortgage is a long-term arrangement and you’re likely to be financially linked with whoever you buy the home with for a long time.

 Checking how much you can borrow for a mortgage can give you an indication of the type of property you could afford.
 It may also help you work out how much you would need to save for a home deposit.

 When saving a deposit for a home, make sure you take into account any extra costs for things like solicitor fees and moving costs.
-And remember that your home may be repossessed if you do not keep up repayments on your mortgage.
-So it’s important you budget for these repayments once you’ve purchased the property.
+And remember that your home may be repossessed if you do not keep up payments on your mortgage.
+So it’s important you budget for these payments once you’ve purchased the property.

 This article provides general information and does not take into account the financial situation of the reader.
 For this reason, it must not be relied on as financial advice.
 All accounts are subject to terms and conditions.